-The open timber porch is partly 14th century.
+The open timber west porch is partly 14th century.

 I hope everyone is staying safe and well.